EdvinasK/EKlubas/README.md

 # EKlubas

-Is a web system which allows graduates, students and everyone else to check and improve their knowledge over various school topics we were tought in school.
+Is a web system which allows graduates, students and everyone else to check and improve their knowledge over various school topics we were/are tought in school.

 ## Getting Started